-The gcp:healthcare/consentStoreIamBinding:ConsentStoreIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Cloud Healthcare consent stores.
-This guide focuses on two capabilities: authoritative role binding for multiple members and non-authoritative single member addition.
+The gcp:healthcare/consentStoreIamBinding:ConsentStoreIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Healthcare API consent stores.
+This guide focuses on two capabilities: granting roles to multiple members and adding individual members incrementally.

-IAM bindings reference existing consent stores within Healthcare datasets.
+IAM bindings reference existing consent stores within Healthcare datasets and grant access to Google Cloud identities.
 The examples are intentionally small.
 Combine them with your own consent store infrastructure and identity management.

 Grant a role to multiple members at once

-Teams managing consent stores often need to grant the same role to multiple users or service accounts.
+Teams managing consent store access often need to assign the same role to multiple users or service accounts simultaneously.

 import * as pulumi from "@pulumi/pulumi";